Walfhand/inter-parking-ex-1/README.md

 Then you will find a project in asp.net core mvc classic.

+You will essentially find 2 controllers that will interest you.

+ParkingController -> which will manage the addition, retrieval and updating of parking lots.

+ItineraryController -> which will manage the creation, retrieval and update of itineraries.

+You will see 3 different tabs.

+1 tab Parking
+1 tab Itineraries
+1 tab report

+In the parking tab you will be able to :

+Add parking lots,
+See the list of parking lots,
+Edit a parking lot,

+In the Itineraries tab you will be able to:

+Add itineraries,
+See the list of itineraries,
+Edit itineraries

+In the report tab you will be able to see a summary of the data entered and calculated by the system.

 I use in this exercise a geolocation api.

 https://locationiq.com/